11 Skills Recruiters Screen For in Dental Hygienist Resumes

 What are the most important skills for a Dental Hygienist resume?

-The top skills for Dental Hygienist resumes include Henry Schein Dentrix, Microsoft Excel, Microsoft Office software, Microsoft Word.
-These are the tools and technologies most frequently required in Dental Hygienist job postings, according to O*NET occupational data (SOC 29-1292).
+The top skills for Dental Hygienist resumes include Henry Schein Dentrix.
+These are the tools and technologies most frequently required in Dental Hygienist job postings based on verified occupational data.

 How many skills should I list on my Dental Hygienist resume?